pablodecm/phd_thesis/src/105_chapter_5.md

 boosted decision trees (see [Section @sec:boosted_decision_trees]), to separate signal from background, in a analogous manner to what was described in [Section @sec:sig_vs_bkg].

+[^cr_jets]: Events with a different b-tagged jet definition will be also used to define a data control region, as will be discussed in [Section @sec:bkg_validation].

 The statistical inference in this analysis is based on constructing a binned likelihood of the expected distribution of the classifier